vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 > `PLAN:`

-> - What is subdivision modeling and how to we use it to make more complex models?
+> - What is subdivision modeling and how do we use it to make more complex models?
 > - How to use Edge Loops to change the shape of subdivided models
 > - Using subdivision to make a die.
 > - History of the Utah Teapot